By DeVry University

 "A potential employer wants to know that you have a good attitude and are a problem solver," says Hellige.
 "Instead of: ‘In my last job, my workload was too overwhelming,’ try: ‘I had a heavy workload so I made some suggestions for streamlining a few key processes, which helped to alleviate some stress for myself and my colleagues."

 Your time with interviewers is limited.
 It's important to answer their questions concisely so you can cover the main points.
-Also be sure to tie your responses back to your skills and accomplishments, highlighting how they could benefit the organization.
+Also be sure to tie your responses back to your education, skills and accomplishments, highlighting how they could benefit the organization.

 An interview is a two-way street so come prepared to ask questions.
 Doing so shows that you're interested in the position and engaged in the conversation.
 Bring a list of at least five questions with you.